Dylan-JD/Trojanmap/REPORT.md

 # EE538 Final Project - Spring 2022 - TrojanMap
 Students: Jian Dong, Zi Yan
 ## 1.Overview
 In this program, we have such data structures, the class Node and class Trojanmap.
+The attributes is shown as below diagram.
 ![node_attributes](https://user-images.githubusercontent.com/97215161/162642443-c03728f6-7356-4945-baae-0d44264eb178.jpg)

 ## 2.Function Descriptions